algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xc0 {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- push Ath value of the array field F of the current transaction
+- Ath value of the array field F of the current transaction
 - Availability: v5

 ## gtxnas t f

 - Opcode: 0xc1 {uint8 transaction group index} {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- push Ath value of the array field F from the Tth transaction in the current group
+- Ath value of the array field F from the Tth transaction in the current group
 - Availability: v5

 ## gtxnsas f

 - Opcode: 0xc2 {uint8 transaction field index}
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., any
-- pop an index A and an index B. push Bth value of the array field F from the Ath transaction in the current group
+- Bth value of the array field F from the Ath transaction in the current group
 - Availability: v5

 ## args

 - Opcode: 0xc3
 - Stack: ..., A: uint64 &rarr; ..., []byte
-- push Ath LogicSig argument to stack
+- Ath LogicSig argument
 - Availability: v5
 - Mode: Signature